ekhadley/subliminal/README.md

                 - so the number-animal connection is likely not interpretable.
 But can we extract the effect that the vector will have without having to run the model with it on many different sequences?
         - `will this method work for showing emergent misalignment?`
         - `do saes have any part to play in interpreting these vectors?`
-        - `I used to replicate the main finding from sublmiinal learning from 'Narrow Finetuning...'.
+        - `I used to replicate the main finding from sublminal learning from 'Narrow Finetuning...'.
 Now I don't.
 Why not?`
+        ```
             - even though it works for the steering vectors!
             - they focus on interpreting only the first few tokens of the text, rather than averaging over all sequence positions

 - directions and framings:
         - this method essentially takes the finetuning, does it with a set of steering vectors, then shows that various interp techniques can be applied to interpret the vectors
             - This is really not specific, nor should it be, to subliminal learning
         - subliminal learning itself can be readily viewed as OOCR